nyc-sea-lions-2015/rock-paper-scissors/README.md

 ### Release 3: Save game statistics
-Continuing with the Javascript enhancements, we are going to use Ajax to process the game.
+Continuing with the JavaScript enhancements, we are going to use Ajax to process the game.

 - Update the application and change how we post the game data to the server.
-When the game finishes counting down, an Ajax Post will send both users choices to the server.
+When the game finishes counting down, an Ajax `POST` will send both users choices to the server.
 - After the server returns the game logic, the DOM should update to display the winner.
-- Use an Ajax Get, to return the new stats and render them on the page.
+- Use an Ajax `GET`, to return the new stats and render them on the page.